stadimeti19/online-gui-system/README.md

 Together, these technologies work together to create a full-stack application where users can interact with the database through an intuitive UI, with backend MySQL integration for executing complex stored procedures, views, and other operations.

 ## iv.
-Work Distribution Among Team Members
+Work distribution among team members

 Sashank Tadimeti
 - Setup GitHub, frontend, backend and MySql db connection